grafgooseman/shopify-front-challenge/README.md

 AI engine choices are hard coded in the final version.
 Even though there was a special infrastructure that sent requests to the openAI API asking what engines are available, it resulted in a wall of specialized engines with just slight variations.
 That's why I opted on using a hard-wired solution.

 Saving on reload is implemented throw browser ```Local storage``` and for instant UI updates without page reloading and data transfer, the ```React Context``` was used.

-## Conclusion
-I really hope that I could be useful to the Shopify team and the knowledge I got from college and my personal projects showed here in the best possible light.
-Even though my code might not be perfect, I would really like to hear how can it be refactored and improved.

-I am glad for the opportunity you are giving to all of us,
-Looking forward to hearing from you soon🙂